Martini Mapper: An Automated Fragment-Based Framework for Developing Coarse-Grained Models within the Martini 3 Framework: Simulation Details

 \section{Simulation Details}

-The next part is to check the authenticity of our mapping algorithm.
-The standard way to check the performance of any automated mapping framework is to assess it by computing octanol–water partition coefficients or free energy ($log\ P$ or $\Delta G_{OW}$).
-In this work, we used the TI \cite{Kirkwood} to compute the free energy from water and octanol using Martini 3 force field parameters.
-For each successfully mapped molecule, the pipeline-generated coordinate (\texttt{.gro}) and topology (\texttt{.itp}) files were directly incorporated into GROMACS for TI calculations in two separate simulation environments: pure water and pure 1-octanol.
+To assess the reliability and physical consistency of the generated coarse-grained models, we performed two levels of validation: (i) thermodynamic integration (TI) calculations for transfer free energies, and (ii) equilibrium stability simulations in the NPT ensemble (see results in Section \ref{success}.
+In this work, we used the TI \cite{Kirkwood} to compute the free energy from water, hexadecane, chloroform, and octanol using Martini 3 force field parameters.
+For each successfully mapped molecule, the pipeline-generated coordinate (\texttt{.gro}) and topology (\texttt{.itp}) files were directly incorporated into GROMACS for TI calculations in four separate simulation environments: pure water, hexadecane, chloroform, and hydrated 1-octanol with 0.2 M of water.
+Within the Martini 3 framework, these species are modeled using the W bead, a four-bead C1 chain, an SC2–SC2–SP1 representation, and the X2 bead type, as detailed in ref \cite{Souza2021}.
+To reproduce experimentally relevant conditions, the octanol phase was modeled in its water-saturated form by incorporating water at a mole fraction of 0.2 \cite{Vanikka}.
 Simulations employed the stochastic dynamics (\texttt{sd}) integrator with a timestep of 20 fs (\texttt{dt} = 0.020 ps).
-Each $\lambda$-window was simulated for 4 ns, with 16 intermediate $\lambda$ values for van der Waals decoupling (\(0.0 \rightarrow 1.0\)) and simultaneous electrostatic decoupling, defined as:
+Each $\lambda$-window was simulated for 4 ns, with 20 intermediate $\lambda$ values for van der Waals decoupling (\(0.0 \rightarrow 1.0\)) and simultaneous electrostatic decoupling, defined as: